The Very Best of Australia itinerary

 In-flight meals and drinks included

-Why not combine with the Magnificent New Zealand tour?
+Why not combine with a tour of New Zealand?

-If you wish to make the ultimate journey to Australasia, combining The Very Best of Australia and Magnificent New Zealand tours makes perfect sense.
+If you wish to make the ultimate journey to Australasia, combining The Very Best of Australia with either the Magnificent New Zealand or Very Best of New Zealand tour makes perfect sense.

 Please see our Australia and New Zealand combination tours for more details.